Malon0825/beerhive-sales-system/summary/release-v1.1.0/POS_DISCOUNT_IMPLEMENTATION.md

 ## Overview

-Added comprehensive discount functionality to the POS system's payment box (CurrentOrderPanel).
-Cashiers can now apply percentage-based or fixed-amount discounts to orders with real-time validation and automatic total recalculation.
+Added comprehensive discount functionality to the POS system's payment box (CurrentOrderPanel) and extended the same capabilities to Tab closure payments.
+Cashiers can now apply percentage-based or fixed-amount discounts to both in-progress POS orders and existing tab sessions with real-time validation and automatic total recalculation.

 ---